m-lima/crack-rust/task.todo.md

 ## Refactor
 - [ ] Rename encrypt/decrypt to hash/crack (the idea is to open up for rc4 encrypt/decrypt)
-- [ ] Simplify option building
-  - [ ] Move checks from args to options
-  - [ ] Remove panic from args and options
-  - [X] Require less pre-computation to build options
 - [X] Move encrypt to a directory
 - [X] Move printer to cli module
 - [X] Move SALT_ENV from options::mod to cli::args